hackclub/hackclub/workshops/dodge/README.md

 }
 ```

-Here we're using the function `random()`, provided for us by p5.js. `random()` is a neat function that can accept different numbers of arguments.
-You can check out its documentation [here](http://p5js.org/reference/#p5/random).

 For our purposes we are passing in two numerical arguments to `random()`, with which it will give us a random value between the two numbers.
 Thanks to our previous run-ins with dealing with the edges of the canvas, we've experienced enough to know that we need a 5-pixel buffer on each side.

-Et voilà!
+Bam!
 Our enemy now shows up randomly across the top of the canvas!
 And drops down like bullets onto our player who is forced to frantically dodge!!
 Perfect!

 ### Collision